USAC’s Open Data

 In response to the FCC MOU and program modernization orders, USAC has implemented an enterprise-wide Open Data strategy based on a FedRAMP Open Data platform.
 This allows us to make our data open and accessible to our stakeholders and to the general public.

-USAC currently offers datasets for the High Cost, Lifeline, and E-rate programs.
+USAC currently offers datasets for all four Universal Service Fund programs.
 Click the “Open Data” button to access our datasets.

 What is Open Data?

 Open data is a set of practices, approaches, and principles that organizations use to make data sets available in an equitable and reliable way.
 Data can then be freely used, re-used, and redistributed by anyone.
 USAC’s goals are to: